rotki/rotki/docs/api.rst

    :reqjson list services: The services parameter is a list of services along with their api keys.
    :reqjsonarr string name: Each entry in the list should have a name for the service.
 Valid ones are ``"etherscan"``, ``"cryptocompare"``, ``"beaconchain"``, ``"loopring"``, ``"opensea"``, ``blockscout``, ``monerium``.
    :reqjsonarr string[optional] api_key: Each entry in the list should have an api_key entry except for monerium.
-   :reqjsonarr string[optional] username: The monerium entry should have a username key
+   :reqjsonarr string[optional] username: The monerium entry should have a username key.
+For monerium the user should have premium.
-   :reqjsonarr string[optional] password: The monerium entry should have a password key
+   :reqjsonarr string[optional] password: The monerium entry should have a password key.
+For monerium the user should have premium.

    **Example Response**: